Visiting the ancient city of Polonnaruwa in Sri Lanka is a must-see for anyone interested in immersing themselves in rich cultural history.

 Here are the most highly rated hotels we’ve found in Polonnaruwa.

 How to Get Around in Polonnaruwa

 The most popular way to explore the ancient ruins is to rent a bicycle.
-Bike rentals are available next to the museum and most accommodations rent it for free.
-But it can be challenging as you might need to cover some distance between ruins and cycling in the heat can be tiring.
+Bike rentals are available next to the museum, and most accommodations rent them for free.
+But it can be challenging as you might need to cover some distance between ruins, and cycling in the heat can be tiring.

 You can also find tuk-tuks to rent to drive you around the ruins.
 This is a better option if you have limited time and if you’re traveling with someone.
 Not only will you save time as the drivers know more about the ancient areas, but they can also act as your guide.
 Just make sure you arrange a reliable tuk-tuk guide with your accommodation to avoid getting scammed.

 If you have limited time but still want to explore on your own, it is best to rent a motorbike.
 Arrange your rental with your accommodation for the best prices.

 The ticket price for foreigners is 30 USD per person.
 For SAARC countries, the price is half.
 However, you will need to have proof that you are from a SAARC country.
 So remember to bring your passport.